Percival Pickering

 Percival Andree Pickering (8 February 1810 – 7 August 1876) was an English first-class cricketer and lawyer.

-Pickering was born at London in February 1810.
-He made a single appearance in first-class cricket in 1846 for the Surrey Club against the Marylebone Cricket Club at Lord's.
+Pickering made a single appearance in first-class cricket in 1846 for the Surrey Club against the Marylebone Cricket Club at Lord's.
 He batted in both Surrey Club innings', being dismissed without scoring by William Hillyer in their first-innings, while in their second-innings he was dismissed by Jemmy Dean for 3 runs.

-Pickering married Anne Maria Spencer-Stanhope, the daughter of John Spencer Stanhope, in 1853.
-He was appointed as a Queen's Counsel.
-The couple had three children: the author Anna Pickering; the chemist and horticulturist Percival Spencer Umfreville Pickering; and the painter Evelyn De Morgan.
+Pickering married Anne Maria Spencer-Stanhope.
+The couple had four children: the Pre-Raphaelite painter Evelyn De Morgan, chemist and horticulturist Percival Spencer Umfreville Pickering; Rowland Neville Umfreville (1861–1931) and the author Anna Pickering.
 He died at Dover in August 1876.
 His brother, William, was fundamental in the formation of Surrey County Cricket Club.